-Galvanized steel is an important part of everyday life, and it’s all around us.
+Galvanized steel is an essential part of everyday life, and it’s all around us.
 But how does its prevalence today affect the environment of the future?
 How sustainable is it?
 What role does it play in the circular economy?
 And is the galvanizing process itself environmentally friendly?

-A circular economy encourages materials to be made, used, reused, remade and recycled.
+A circular economy encourages materials to be made, used, reused, remade, and recycled.

 Facilitating ease of reuse

 Once a structure – such as a house or fencing – reaches its end of life, the steel can easily be repurposed if it has been hot dip galvanized.
-This is because the galvanized coating protects the steel from impact and abrasion when it is disassembled and reassembled.
+This is because the galvanized coating protects the steel from impact and abrasion when disassembled and reassembled.